ovh/docs/pages/cloud/nutanix/30-cluster-information/guide.en-gb.md

 ## Objective

-In order to optimise the handling of support tickets for the Nutanix solution, it is essential to provide OVHcloud teams with a set of information on the status of your Nutanix installation.
+In order to optimise the handling of support tickets for Hosted Private Cloud powered by Nutanix, it is essential to provide OVHcloud teams with a set of information on the status of your Nutanix installation.

-**Find out how to retrieve essential information on the status of your Nutanix cluster.**
+**This guide explains how to retrieve essential information on the status of your Nutanix cluster.**

 ## Requirements

-- a Nutanix cluster in your OVHcloud account
+- A Nutanix cluster in your OVHcloud account
-- access to the Prism Central web interface
+- Login credentials and URL for Prism Central, received via email after the installation

 ## Instructions